 Some people suffer burns due to overheated chemicals or hot metal on construction sites.
 Likewise, electrical burns are quite common at construction sites.

-Car wrecks are also a frequent source of burns, often due to car fires, airbag deployment, or heated fluids leaking from the engine compartment.
+Frequent sources of burns are car wrecks.
+These burns could be due to car fires, airbag deployment or heated fluids leaking from the engine compartment.

-Negligent and careless people sometimes start fires by leaving a cigarette or a candle burning without supervision, or because they fail to clean their chimney.
+Negligent and careless people sometimes start fires by leaving cigarettes or candles burning without supervision or because they fail to clean their chimneys.
 These careless acts can cause innocent victims to suffer burns.